 The shoring design was based on the boring logs provided by the U.S. Army Corps of Engineers.
-NV5 provided detailed design drawings and observed and consulted during the construction.
+NV5 provided detailed design drawings and construction observation and consultation.
 As expected, the dynamic soil conditions found on-site posed challenges.
 As penetration of the initial sheets reached 20′ to 30′, the zipped portions of the sheets began to melt and unzip.
 NV5 evaluated the conditions and determined that with 30′ of pile penetration and 5′ to 6′ of good seam above the water line, it was not necessary to continue driving.
 The rest of the piles continued to drive easily, allowing the cofferdam to be dewatered.

 In addition to the design of the sheet wall shoring system, NV5’s Qualified SWPPP Developer (QSD) prepared a Storm Water Pollution Prevention Plan.
 This plan included the required Erosion and Sediment Control Plan and Construction Site Monitoring Plan (CSMP) and an initial Rain Event Action Plan (REAP).